-We'll start with a view from Satura Crag which is situated along Angle Tarn Pikes in the North Eastern part of the Lake District.
+We’ll start with a view from Satura Crag which is situated along Angle Tarn Pikes in the North-Eastern part of the Lake District.
 In the background are Fairfield, St Sunday Crag and Helvellyn.
-The Lake District is a mountainous region in North West England being the largest National Park in England and Wales, and second largest in the British Isles.
+The Lake District is a mountainous region in North West England being the largest National Park in England and Wales, and the second-largest in the British Isles.
 All the land in England higher than 3000 feet above sea level lies within it, including Scafell Pike, the highest mountain in England.
 It also contains the deepest and longest lakes in England.

 Last but not least, although it is our smallest National Park is the New Forest.
 Once a royal hunting ground for King William I and his noblemen, in the 12th century AD.
 The rare blend of open heathlands and ancient woodlands makes the New Forest – affectionately called the Forest by locals – a unique and very special place indeed, the underlying features of which have changed little over the centuries.

 This twisted Scots pine is growing at Bratley View on Mogshade Hill.
-It is a much-photographed tree with magnificent views to the surrounding woodlands.
+It is a much-photographed tree with magnificent views of the surrounding woodlands.